cfv-project/cfv/README.md

 Contributions are welcome, just open a pull request ☺️

+## Alternative Tools

+Here is a community-compiled list of alternative tools that cover some of cfv's functionality (without warranty):

+* GNU coreutils \*sum: md5sum, sha1sum, sha224sum, sha256sum, sha384sum, sha512sum, ...
+* cksfv
+* [rhash](https://github.com/rhash/RHash) (with `-rc` does more or less the same thing as cfv, performance is good and it supports most hash formats including bittorrent.
+It lacks cfv's `-m` though.)
+* aria2c (to verify torrent checksums)
+* bsdsfv (limited to 1024 files for some reason)
+* pure-sfv (doesn't seem to display progress information, even with `-v`)
+* [bcfv](https://github.com/jarppiko/bcfv) (a Bash frontend to checksum programs (SHA, Blake3, MD5))

 ## Copying

 This program is free software; you can redistribute it and/or modify it under